List of Major League Baseball mascots: Baxter the Bobcat (Arizona Diamondbacks)

 Baxter the Bobcat is the mascot of the Arizona Diamondbacks.
 His full name is D. Baxter the Bobcat, and he became the mascot in 2000.
 The mascot was created by Brantley Bell, the son of Jay Bell, one of the players on the Diamondbacks 1998 inaugural season roster.
 Brantley came up with the name from two sources.
 "D. Baxter" comes from the team's nickname, "the D-Backs".
 The bobcat is from the original name of the stadium where the Diamondbacks play.
 Today called Chase Field, it was once called Bank One Ballpark, or informally as "BOB" for short.
 The bobcat is a wild cat native to Arizona.

 Bernie Brewer (Milwaukee Brewers)

-Bernie Brewer is the official mascot for the Milwaukee Brewers.
+Bernie Brewer is thee official mascot for the Milwaukee Brewers.
 The Bernie Brewer character became the team's mascot in 1973, appearing as a cheerful man with a big mustache.
 A beer-barreled chalet was built for him inside the stadium where he led the crowd cheering.
 Following each home run and every victory by the Brewers, he would slide down and plunge himself into a huge beer mug in celebration.
 He was joined by a companion Bonnie Brewer, who would playfully swat at the backside of the opposing team's third base coach with a broom as the field crew swept the base paths.